-Cleaning plays an important part in helping to reduce the risk of infection in hospital and providing a clean and safe environment for our patients and visitors is a top priority for Plymouth Hospitals NHS Trust.
+Cleaning plays an essential part in helping to reduce the risk of infection in hospital and providing a clean and safe environment for our patients and visitors is a priority for Plymouth Hospitals NHS Trust.
 We want to ensure all areas within the hospitals are safe, welcoming and comfortable so our patients feel reassured when visiting the hospital and we work to ensure that cleaning standards are met at all times

 Plymouth Hospital NHS Trust works in partnership with Serco to deliver all the Hotel Services which include Patient & Retail Catering, Portering & Helpdesk as well as Housekeeping and Domestic services.